GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ### Open your Joomla! site

-Get the external IP of your Joomla! site using the following command:
+To get the external IP of your Joomla! site, use the following command:

 ```shell
 SERVICE_IP=$(kubectl get ingress $APP_INSTANCE_NAME-joomla-ingress \